wehs7661/ensemble_md/docs/simulations.rst

 3. Input YAML parameters
 ========================
 In the current implementation of the algorithm, 28 parameters can be specified in the input YAML file.
-Note that the two CLIs :code:`run_EEXE` and :code:`analyze_EEXE` share the same input YAML file, so we also include parameters for data analysis here.
+Note that the two CLIs :code:`run_REXEE` and :code:`analyze_REXEE` share the same input YAML file, so we also include parameters for data analysis here.

 3.1.
 GROMACS executable
 -----------------------

   - :code:`gmx_executable`: (Optional, Default: :code:`gmx_mpi`)
-      The GROMACS executable to be used to run the EEXE simulation.
+      The GROMACS executable to be used to run the REXEE simulation.
 The value could be as simple as :code:`gmx` or :code:`gmx_mpi` if the exeutable has been sourced.
 Otherwise, the full path of the executable (e.g.
       :code:`/usr/local/gromacs/bin/gmx`, the path returned by the command :code:`which gmx`) should be used.
-      Note that EEXE only works with MPI-enabled GROMACS.
+      Note that REXEE only works with MPI-enabled GROMACS.

 3.2.
 Input files
 ----------------

   - :code:`gro`: (Required)
-      The input system configuration in the form of GRO file(s) used to initiate the EEXE simulation.
+      The input system configuration in the form of GRO file(s) used to initiate the REXEE simulation.
 If only one GRO file is specified, it will be used to initiate all the replicas.
 If multiple GRO files are specified (using the YAML syntax), the number of GRO files has to be the same as the number of replicas.
   - :code:`top`: (Required)
-      The input system topology in the form of TOP file(s) used to initiate the EEXE simulation.
+      The input system topology in the form of TOP file(s) used to initiate the REXEE simulation.
 If only one TOP file is specified, it will be used to initiate all the replicas.
 If multiple TOP files are specified (using the YAML syntax), the number of TOP files has to be the same as the number of replicas.
 In the case where multiple TOP and GRO files are specified, the i-th TOP file corresponds to the i-th GRO file.
   - :code:`mdp`: (Required)
-      The input MDP file used to initiate the EEXE simulation.
+      The input MDP file used to initiate the REXEE simulation.
 Specifically, this input MDP file will serve as a template for customizing MDP files for all replicas.
 Therefore, the MDP template must have the whole range of :math:`λ` values. and the corresponding weights (in fixed-weight simulations).
-This holds for EEXE simulations for multiple serial mutations as well.
+This holds for REXEE simulations for multiple serial mutations as well.
-      For example, in an EEXE simulation that mutates methane to ethane in one replica and ethane to propane in the other replica, if exchanges only occur in the end states, then one could have :math:`λ` values like :code:`0.0 0.3 0.7 1.0 0.0 0.3 ...`.
+      For example, in an REXEE simulation that mutates methane to ethane in one replica and ethane to propane in the other replica, if exchanges only occur in the end states, then one could have :math:`λ` values like :code:`0.0 0.3 0.7 1.0 0.0 0.3 ...`.
 Notably, unlike the parameters :code:`gro` and :code:`top`, only one MDP file can be specified for the parameter :code:`mdp`.
 If you wish to use different parameters for different replicas, please use the parameter :code:`mdp_args`.
   - :code:`modify_coords`: (Optional, Default: :code:`None`)
-      The name of the Python module (without including the :code:`.py` extension) for modifying the output coordinates of the swapping replicas before the coordinate exchange, which is generally required in EEXE simulations for multiple serial mutations.
+      The name of the Python module (without including the :code:`.py` extension) for modifying the output coordinates of the swapping replicas before the coordinate exchange, which is generally required in REXEE simulations for multiple serial mutations.
-      For the CLI :code:`run_EEXE` to work, here is the predefined contract for the module/function based on the assumptions :code:`run_EEXE` makes.
+      For the CLI :code:`run_REXEE` to work, here is the predefined contract for the module/function based on the assumptions :code:`run_REXEE` makes.
       Modules/functions not obeying the contract are unlikely to work.

         - Multiple functions can be defined in the module, but the function for coordinate manipulation must have the same name as the module itself.
         - The function must only have two compulsory arguments, which are the two GRO files to be modified.
 The function must not depend on the order of the input GRO files.
         - The function must return :code:`None` (i.e., no return value).
         - The function must save the modified GRO file as :code:`confout.gro`.
 Specifically, if :code:`directory_A/output.gro` and :code:`directory_B/output.gro` are input, then :code:`directory_A/confout.gro` and :code:`directory_B/confout.gro` must be saved.
-(For more information, please visit `Tutorial 3: EEXE for multiple serial mutations`_.)
-Note that in the CLI :code:`run_EEXE`, :code:`confout.gro` generated as the simulation output will be automatically backed up (with a :code:`_backup` suffix) to prevent overwriting.
+(For more information, please visit `Tutorial 3: REXEE for multiple serial mutations`_.)
+Note that in the CLI :code:`run_REXEE`, :code:`confout.gro` generated as the simulation output will be automatically backed up (with a :code:`_backup` suffix) to prevent overwriting.

-.. _`Tutorial 3: EEXE for multiple serial mutations`: examples/run_EEXE_modify_inputs.ipynb
+.. _`Tutorial 3: REXEE for multiple serial mutations`: examples/run_REXEE_modify_inputs.ipynb

-.. _doc_EEXE_parameters:
+.. _doc_REXEE_parameters:

 3.3.
-EEXE parameters
+REXEE parameters
 --------------------

   - :code:`n_sim`: (Required)
       The number of replica simulations.
   - :code:`n_iter`: (Required)
       The number of iterations.
-In an EEXE simulation, one iteration means one exchange attempt.
-Notably, this can be used to extend the EEXE simulation.
+In an REXEE simulation, one iteration means one exchange attempt.
+Notably, this can be used to extend the REXEE simulation.
-      For example, if one finishes an EEXE simulation with 10 iterations (with :code:`n_iter=10`) and wants to continue the simulation from iteration 11 to 30, setting :code:`n_iter` in the next execution of :code:`run_EEXE` should suffice.
+      For example, if one finishes an REXEE simulation with 10 iterations (with :code:`n_iter=10`) and wants to continue the simulation from iteration 11 to 30, setting :code:`n_iter` in the next execution of :code:`run_REXEE` should suffice.
   - :code:`s`: (Required)
       The shift in the alchemical ranges between adjacent replicas (e.g. :math:`s = 2` if :math:`λ_2 = (2, 3, 4)` and :math:`λ_3 = (4, 5, 6)`.
   - :code:`nst_sim`: (Optional, Default: :code:`nsteps` in the template MDP file)